Overnight Program FAQ

 How many chaperones are required to participate with a group?

-- Please adhere to the adult-child ratio set out by your organization.
-For groups without a required ratio, the Museum recommends an adult-child ratio of 1:1 for groups with children 6 years of age and an adult-child ratio of 1:2 for groups with children 7 –8 years old.
-An adult-child ratio of 1:4 is recommended for groups with children 9-12 years of age.
-An adult-youth ratio of 1:6 is recommended for groups with youth participants of 13 years and older.
+Please adhere to the adult-child ratio set out by your organization.
+For groups without a required ratio, the Museum recommends an adult-child ratio of 1:2 for groups with children 6–8 years old; 1:4 with children 9-12 years old; and 1:6 for ages 13 years and older.

 How many Museum staff will be with the group during the Overnight?